opendr-eu/opendr/docs/reference/c-target-h.md

 #### `float left` field

-A numerical value that corresponds to the X value of the top,left point of a detection.
+A numerical value that corresponds to the X value of the top-left point of a detection.

 #### `float top` field

-A numerical value that corresponds to the Y value of the top,left point of a detection.
+A numerical value that corresponds to the Y value of the top-left point of a detection.

 #### `float width` field